WorkerFramework/worker-framework/worker-archetype/documentation/WorkerArchetypeUsage.md

 Stateless Workers are microservices that can be scaled up or down to meet demand.
 In essence, a Worker should not be aware (or need to be aware) of any other Worker or its surrounding system.
 This way additional "clones" of a Worker can be created or destroyed at will to provide scaling without affecting other Workers.

-### Components of a Worker

-The following modules are required to create a worker.
-Each contains its own pom.xml with its own dependencies and plugins:

-- `worker-example-shared` module contains objects shared between the worker and consumers.
-It forms an interface to the worker.
-	1. **ExampleWorkerResult** – the result from the worker.
-Results are serialized and sent to the RabbitMQ queue specified in the rabbit configuration.
-	2. **ExampleWorkerTask** – the main point of entry to communicate with the worker.
-Tasks are serialized and sent to the worker via the configured queue on RabbitMQ.
-	3. **ExampleWorkerStatus** – records the status of the worker result.
-	4. **ExampleWorkerConstants** – public constant variables.
-	5. **ExampleWorkerAction** – enumeration specifying which processing action to be taken in the worker.
-- `worker-example` module contains the worker itself, closely related classes and an md documentation explaining the service use of the worker.
-	1. **ExampleWorker** – responsible for doing the work.
-AbstractWorker is the preferable base class for a worker in most scenarios.
-	2. **ExampleWorkerConfiguration** – holds configuration parameters for execution of the worker.
-These are read in from an ExampleWorkerConfiguration json file and used within the worker execution.
-	3. **ExampleWorkerFactory** – creates a worker, extends AbstractWorkerFactory.
-	4. **ExampleWorkerFactoryProvider** – creates a worker factory, extends WorkerFactoryProvider.
-	5. **ExampleWorkerHealthCheck** – provides a basic health check for marathon GUI display, implements HealthReporter.
-- `worker-example-container` module is for building the Docker image of the worker and pushing the image to Docker.
-The module starts containers for RabbitMQ and the worker, and runs the worker acceptance integration testcases via the `worker-example-testing` module.
-	1. **ExampleWorkerAcceptanceIT** – calls the `worker-example-testing` module's ExampleWorkerTestControllerProvider class to generate or run worker integration testing testcase files.
-	2. **pom.xml** – specifies the Docker Maven plugin configurations to build the image for the worker, and Maven compiler and failsafe plugin for compiling and running integration tests.
-- `worker-example-testing` module is responsible for generating or running worker testcase files.
-In generation mode it sends a task message for each input source file to the worker via RabbitMQ and on retrieval of source file response message(s) it creates testcases.
-In run-testcases mode it sends a task message for each testcase's source file to the worker via RabbitMQ and on retrieval of a source file's response message(s) it validates the expected content contained within the testcase file against the actual content returned in the worker's response.
-	1. **pom.xml** – specifying maven compiler and failsafe plugin for compiling and running integration tests, Docker maven plugin to run containers for RabbitMQ and the worker.
-	2. **ExampleWorkerResultPreparationProvider** – for creating test items, extends PreparationItemProvider or some subclass of ContentFilesTestItemProvider.
-	3. **ExampleWorkerTestControllerProvider** – provides various providers and processors, extends AbstractTestControllerProvider.
-	4. **ExampleWorkerTestExpectation** – test item expected output for comparison with actual output, extends ContentFileTestExpectation.
-	5. **ExampleWorkerTestInput** – test item input, extends FileTestInputData.
-	6. **ExampleWorkerResultValidationProcessor** – for validating the expected result and returned worker result are the same/as expected, extends AbstractResultProcessor or one of its subclasses.
-	7. **ExampleWorkerSaveResultProcessor** – for generating test data, extends ContentResultProcessor or a subclass of PreparationResultProcessor.
-	8. **ExampleWorkerTaskFactory** – for creating tasks, extends FileInputWorkerTaskFactory.
-	9. **ExampleWorkerResultAccessors** – for accessing ExampleWorkerResult fields.

 ## Using the Worker Archetype

 A Maven Archetype is a template for which you can base a project on.